c0mmando/Hack-Liberty-Resources/hack-liberty-resources.md

 - [WikiLeaks](https://wikileaks.org/) - wikiLeaks specializes in the analysis and publication of large datasets of censored or otherwise restricted official materials involving war, spying and corruption.
 It has so far published more than 10 million documents and associated analyses

 ### **Volunteer**
+- [Host an Anna's Archive Mirror](https://annas-archive.org/mirrors) - to increase the resiliency of Anna’s Archive, we’re looking for volunteers to run mirrors
 - [Seed Anna's Archive Torrents](https://annas-archive.org/torrents) - support free access to information by sharing and maintaining torrents from Anna's Archive
 - [Host an IPFS Node](https://docs.ipfs.tech/concepts/nodes/#delegate-routing-node) - help to distribute and store files in a decentralized manner using the InterPlanetary File System (IPFS)
 - [Host a Tor Node](https://community.torproject.org/relay/) - contribute to online privacy and anonymity by running a node in the Tor network, allowing users to access the internet securely